tommyneu/tommyneu/README.md

 <h2> 🦦 About Me: </h2>

-Dedicated and task driven developer who brought accessible and innovative web apps to my hometown school district.
-I am excited to level up a new workplace and to learn more.
+Dedicated and task driven developer who brought accessible and innovative web apps to my hometown's school district.
-I have a Batchelors of Science in Computer Science from North Central College.
+I have a Batchelors of Science in Computer Science from North Central College in Naperville Illinois.
+I am currently working at University of Nebraska Lincoln.

 <h2> 🔗 Links: </h2>